learn-academy-2022-hotel/week-5-assessment-priceymineral/interview-questions.md

 Your answer: Calling 'super' imports the attributes and methods from the parent class specified in the declaration (denoted by the (>) operator), i.e. the subclass inherits from the parent class.
 The attributes must be specified as the arguments for super() in the same order as the parent class.

-Researched answer: Calling super inside the initialize method of a class initializes that instance variables inherited from the parent class. super called inside of a method in a class calls the method in the parent class with the same name as the method in the subclass it was called in. super() can be used in cases where the number of arguments between the methods in the parent and subclass are different. https://www.rubyguides.com/2018/09/ruby-super-keyword/
+Researched answer: Calling super inside the initialize method of a class initializes that instance variables inherited from the parent class. super called inside of a method in a class calls the method in the parent class with the same name as the method in the subclass it was called in. super() (with parentheses) can be used in cases where the number of arguments between the methods in the parent and subclass are different. https://www.rubyguides.com/2018/09/ruby-super-keyword/

 2. What is a gem?